leizongmin/vscode-node-module-intellisense/README.md

 View detail on [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=leizongmin.node-module-intellisense)

-## Contributing
+## Issues & Contribution

-If the is any bug, create a pull request or an issue please.
+If there is any bug, create a pull request or an issue please.
 [Github](https://github.com/leizongmin/vscode-node-module-intellisense)

-## Settings
+## Configuration

 Node.js Module Intellisense scans builtin modules, dependencies, devDependencies and file modules by default.
 Set scanBuiltinModules, scanDevDependencies and scanFileModules to false to disable it.